 Here is the car back from paint and the wiring loom going back into the car again.
 From the original storage of wires after the removal in a large waterproof box, all the way back to routing of cables and fitting.

 So, the wiring loom was fitted once, removed, stored and fitted again after the repaint job.
 The loom stood up to the trauma without any problems, all the wires worked again.
 I redone some of the work differently this time to make the loom fit better.
 The only thing I can see that was an issue second time around was the horn wire wasn’t quite long enough for both horns.
-I fixed this by replacing a complete length to the second hord from the double crimp on the first horn.
+I fixed this by replacing a complete length to the second horde from the double crimp on the first horn.

-The crimping of the connections on the wires has taken some fair punishement, much more than you would expect.
+The crimping of the connections on the wires has taken some fair punishment, much more than you would expect.
 Two fittings and a removal is more than most wiring looms ever get.
 Use the correct tools for the job and it will save you some serious headaches later down the line.

 Another great fitting loom second time around, some of the wire markings got rubbed of on the heavy wear points, but as the wires are marked all the way along this wasn’t a problem to locate the correct wires again.